Dog Friendly Parks Pilot Program

 The pilot program sites will be operational by April 15, 2019.
 This will allow time for the equipment needed to be delivered and installed by the City.

 The Pilot Program will conclude on April 15, 2020.
-A final report of the Pilot Program will be issued to the City Council in May 2020.
+A final report of the Pilot Program will be issued to the City Council on April 21, 2020.